 The slight variations in pose, framing and backgrounds in these two cartes are typical of the portraiture techniques Nevin used in the posing and production of the bulk of the 1870s Tasmanian convict “portraits” i.e. mugshots taken for the police.
-Nevin’s portrait here was his business carte-de-visite and his identification photograph used on employment documents.
+Nevin’s portrait here was used as his business carte-de-visite.

-Mary Ann was placed on the sick list of the Fairlie, on the voyage out, on 23 April 1852, together with her mother, and in the company of some of the 290 convicts and Parkhurst prison boys on board.
+Mary Ann Nevin was placed on the sick list of the Fairlie, on the voyage out, on 23 April 1852, together with her mother, and in the company of some of the 290 convicts and Parkhurst prison boys on board.
 She was listed as “child of guard”.
 See this article here and this article here on this site.

-About the same time this photograph was taken, Mary Ann was attacked by a cow at Kangaroo Valley, sufficient to warrant medical attention and publication of the event in The Mercury, 1st February, 1873.
+About the same time this photograph was taken, Mary Ann Nevin was attacked by a cow at Kangaroo Valley, sufficient to warrant medical attention and publication of the event in The Mercury, 1st February, 1873.

 Mary Ann Nevin, attacked by a cow, The Mercury 1st February 1873

-Their father, John Nevin, was a literate man.
-He published poetry in pamphlet form (1868, SLNW; 1881, SLTas), and established a night school for males in the school house at Kangaroo Valley, next to the Wesleyan Chapel on the property where he built the the family cottage and established orchards.
+Her father, John Nevin, was a literary man.
+He published poetry in pamphlet form (1866, Univ.
+Melb; 1868, SLNW; 1881, SLTas), and established a night school for males in the school house at Kangaroo Valley, next to the Wesleyan Chapel on the property where he built the the family cottage and established orchards.

 Above: John Nevin, father of Thomas, Rebecca, Mary Ann and Jack, applied to the Board of Education to establish a night school for males at the Wesleyan Chapel, Kangaroo Valley.
 From The Mercury, 28 May 1875.